RUSA Logo

 Article 10

-At the end of the 22nd hour of the ride, the exact time and the location of the team must be noted on each route card and verified by the signature and/or stamp of a local merchant, official, etc. A business receipt imprinted with the time, date and location would also be accepted.
-Lack of the 22nd hour checkpoint verification will result in disqualification.
-A verification by postcard is acceptable, but only for times between 10:00 PM and 8:00 AM.
-In the case of a postcard verification, all members of the team (or those still riding together) must sign the postcard.
-All team members' route cards (or those still riding together) must indicate the time and location of this verification.
+At least 25 km must have been ridden within the last two hours of the event.
+At the end of the 22nd hour of the ride, the exact time, elapsed distance and the location of the team must be noted on each route card.
+The location shall be verified by the signature and/or stamp of a local merchant, official, etc. A business receipt imprinted with the time, date and location will also be accepted.
+This could be an automated receipt such as from an ATM machine, so long as time, date, and location are shown.
+A verification by postcard is acceptable, but only when no local businesses are open.
+(In the case of a postcard verification, all members of the team (or those still riding together) must sign the postcard.)
 Failure to follow this requirement will result in disqualification.

 Article 11

-Teams must have their location and time verified at the event finishing point, or nearest town or village at the end of their 24 hours.
+Teams must have their location and time verified at the event destination point, or nearest town or village at the end of their 24 hours.
 Verification must be via a stamp and/or a signature obtained at a place of business, a police station, or at a train/bus station.
-A business receipt imprinted with the date, time and location would also be accepted.
+A business receipt imprinted with the date, time and location will also be accepted.
+This could be an automated receipt such as from an ATM machine, so long as time, date, and location are shown.
 The exact time and location must be noted on the route cards, as well as the mileage completed.
-A lost route card or postcards used for verification which have missing signatures will result in the automatic disqualification of the team member(s).
+A lost route card or postcards (unless duly mailed) used for verification which have missing signatures will result in the automatic disqualification of the team member(s).

 Article 12